 Lester Graham

 Reporter, The Environment ReportLester Graham reports for The Environment Report.
 He has reported on public policy, politics, and issues regarding race and gender inequity.
-He was previously with The Environment Report at Michigan Radio from 1998-2010.
+He was previously with The Environment Report at Michigan Public from 1998-2010.

 He has been a journalist since 1985.
 Graham has served as a board member of the Public Radio News Directors Inc., and also served as President of the Illinois News Broadcasters Association.
 He is a member of the Radio-Television Digital News Association (RTDNA), Society of Professional Journalists and other professional groups.